 - Food Committee: passionate about your food?
-Meet regularly with the Jane catering staff to discuss all things food at the College, bring new ideas and suggestions to help keep the students and kitchen in touch. - Fresher Committee: half-way through the year, first years are invited to stand for the Fresher Committee which runs the "Fresher Franny" - often a pathway to the Student Club Committee - Welcome Week Committee: residents who intend to return the following year are invited apply for the Welcome Week Committee, a crucial component of Welcome Weeks at Jane - Car Rally Organising Committee (CROC): second year and above students plan and organise the annual car rally - More Committees are being developed this year stay tuned and get involved!
+Meet regularly with the Jane catering staff to discuss all things food at the College, bring new ideas and suggestions to help keep the students and kitchen in touch. - Fresher Committee: half-way through the year, first years are invited to stand for the Fresher Committee which runs the "Fresher Franny" - often a pathway to the Student Club Committee - Welcome Week Committee: residents who intend to return the following year are invited apply for the Welcome Week Committee, a crucial component of Welcome Weeks at Jane - Car Rally Organising Committee (CROC): second year and above students plan and organise the annual car rally - Music, Art, Drama, and Dance Committee (MADD): for residents interested in supporting the cultural life at Jane